Types of Kitchen Countertops - Design Ideas

 This is one of the reasons quartz has become the countertop material of choice for designers and consumers seeking premium quality.

 Quartz is also remarkably durable.
 For one, it never needs resealing.
 The material isn’t porous, allowing it to resist stains better than materials like granite and marble.
-It’s also harder than those materials and offers solid heat-resistance.
+It’s also harder than those materials, more heat resistant, and easy to maintain.

-All of these benefits combine to produce a high level of desirability for quartz, which in turn generally enhances the material’s resale value.
+All of these benefits combine to produce a high level of desirability for quartz, which in turn generally enhances the material’s resale value when used in kitchen countertops..

 Lastly, while quartz is more stain-resistant than many other types of countertops, liquids like wine and tomato sauce can still leave marks.